Air pollution can affect all aspects of our health

 In 2016 he co-authored a report from the Royal College of Physicians and the Royal College of Paediatrics and Child Health examining the impact of exposure to air pollution across the course of a lifetime which highlighted air pollution's links to lung development and increases in heart attacks and strokes, along with associated links to asthma, diabetes, dementia, obesity and cancer for the wider population.

-"This is about every child achieving their full potential, and air pollution is interfering with that.”

-He adds we are only beginning to understand the extent of the impact of air pollution.
-“There are children in our clinics who wouldn’t have asthma if they hadn’t had that exposure," he said.
+He adds that we are only beginning to understand the extent of the impact of air pollution: “there are children in our clinics who wouldn’t have asthma if they hadn’t had that exposure.

 About the ULEZ expansion

-To help clear London’s air and improve health, the Ultra Low Emission Zone now operates across all London boroughs.
-It operates 24 hours a day, seven days a week, excluding Christmas Day.
+To help clear London’s air and improve health the Ultra Low Emission Zone now operates across all London boroughs.
+It operates 24 hours a day, 7 days a week, excluding Christmas day.

-If your vehicle doesn’t meet the ULEZ standards, grace periods (temporary exemptions) from the ULEZ daily charge are available until October 24, 2027 for vehicles registered with a ‘disabled’ or ‘disabled passenger vehicle’ tax class, eligible wheelchair-accessible vehicles, as well as people receiving certain disability benefits.
-Find out more about discounts and exemptions at https://tfl.gov.uk/modes/driving/ultra-low-emission-zone/discounts-and-exemptions
+If your vehicle doesn’t meet the ULEZ standards, grace periods (temporary exemptions) from the ULEZ daily charge are available until 24 October 2027 for vehicles registered with a ‘disabled’ or ‘disabled passenger vehicle’ tax class, eligible wheelchair accessible vehicles, as well as people receiving certain disability benefits.
+Find out more about discounts and exemptions https://tfl.gov.uk/modes/driving/ultra-low-emission-zone/discounts-and-exemptions